Standards of Behavior

 You must read this form for membership to be approved.

 A high standard for behavior at all activities shall be maintained.
 We represent the entire homeschooling movement as well as Christ and ourselves individually.
 Because homeschool families are generally under greater scrutiny, we ask that dress be neat and modest, and that behavior be exemplary.
 Modesty and exemplary behavior are not easily outlined in a set of rules, and we could never address every possible application.
 However, we ask that you consider this issue prayerfully as a family before you sign this form.
 Please do not allow current styles or commonly accepted behavior to negatively affect your judgment, since our standard is Christ's and not the world’s.
 Particular sensitivity is needed in regard to unclean language and aggressive behavior.
 Parents are responsible for the behavior of their children at all times during an activity.
 If parents cannot attend a particular activity, their child may attend with another parent who has agreed to assume responsibility on that particular occasion.
 Children may not be "dropped off" at any activity.
 Teenagers (even if they can drive) must have an adult responsible for them at CHEMPA activities.
+If the teenager will drive themselves, the coordinator must receive communication and permission from the parent during sign-up for the activity.
 Non-members may not participate in CHEMPA-sponsored activities unless they are pre-approved by said activity’s Coordinator.

 ** HANDLING OFFENSES **

 STEP 1 – If you or your child has been hurt or offended, you MUST first approach the offending adult, or the parent of the offending child.
 If, for some extraordinary reason, you are unable to do this, you may contact an officer for assistance in approaching the other party.

 “If your brother sins against you, go and show him his fault just between the two of you ...”

 “Do not go hastily to court ...
 Debate your case with your neighbor himself.”